ufs-community/land-DA_workflow/docs/source/BackgroundInfo/Introduction.rst

 ===================================================

    * :numref:`Chapter %s: Land DA Workflow (for Hera & Orion) <BuildRunLandDA>` explains how to build and run the Land DA System on :ref:`Level 1 <LevelsOfSupport>` systems (currently Hera and Orion).
-   * :numref:`Chapter %s: Containerized Land DA Workflow <Container>` (Land DA Workflow [in a Container]) explains how to build and run the containerized Land DA System on non-Level 1 systems.
+   * :numref:`Chapter %s: Containerized Land DA Workflow <Container>` explains how to build and run the containerized Land DA System on non-Level 1 systems.
+   * :numref:`Chapter %s: Testing the Land DA Workflow <TestingLandDA>` explains how to run the Land DA CTests.

 Customizing the Workflow
 =========================

-   * :numref:`Chapter %s:Model <Model>` provides information on input data and configuration parameters in the Noah-MP LSM and its Vector-to-Tile Converter.
+   * :numref:`Chapter %s: Model <Model>` provides information on input data and configuration parameters in the Noah-MP LSM and its Vector-to-Tile Converter.
    * :numref:`Chapter %s: DA Framework <DASystem>` provides information on the DA system, required data, and configuration parameters.

 Reference